 Net investment income was \$56.5 million in the first quarter of 2018, compared to \$54.3 million in the first quarter of 2017, an increase of \$2.2 million, principally driven by higher average invested assets in our fixed maturity and short term investment portfolios, combined with the impact of interest rate increases during recent periods.
-Partially offsetting this was lower returns in our portfolio of private equity investments in the first quarter of 2018, compared to the first quarter of 2017.
+Partially offsetting this was lower returns in our portfolio of private equity investments in the first quarter of 2017.